-SIGN - Any object, device, display, painting, decal, or structure, or part thereof, situated outdoors or indoors, which is used to advertise, identify, display, direct or attract attention to an object, person, institution, organization, business, product, service, event or location by any means, including words, letters, figures, design, symbols, fixtures, colors, illumination or projected images excluding national or state flags, window displays, graffiti, athletic scoreboards, or the official announcements or signs of government.
+SIGN - Any object, device, display, painting, decal, of structure, or part thereof, situated outdoors or indoors, which is used to advertise, announce, identify, inform, display, direct, or attract attention to an object, person, institution, organization, business, product, service, event or location by any means, including words, letters, figures, design, symbols, fixtures, colors, illumination, or projected images, including all associated brackets, braces, supports, wires, and structures, which is displayed for informational or communicative purposes.
 See Figure 1315.D.